PrathamD16/Mini_Projects/README.md

-# Mini_Projects
-These are some of my mini projects for web development
+REACT JS, MONGODB, EXPRESS and JAVASCRIPT are used in projects